jeffreycwitt/pl399/docs/09-exam.md

 # Exam Format

 The exam format will consist of two parts.
-(1) A question sections composed primarily of multiple choice questions and (2) then two essay questions asking you to explore and articulate some of the big ideas we've been discussing.
+(1) A question section composed primarily of multiple choice or short answer questions and (2) then two essay questions asking you to explore and articulate some of the big ideas we've been discussing.

 # Key Ideas